dudung/notes/content/posts/25/c/52-js-for-fun-4.md

 Notice that the style must be defined for all elements when necessary.
 In the given code begin and end shortcodes is not included since there are the same in previous notes [^viridi_2025a], [^viridi_2025b], [^viridi_2025c].

+## future plan
+To make shortcodes for displaying visual element in a Hugo post, as inspired by a discussion [^gpt-4o_2025].

 ## others
 + Delete `experimental.js` in `static/js`.
 + Rename `main.js` in `themes/default/assents/js/` to `main.js.md`.